 The Texas Legislature convenes every two years for session.
 This year, the legislature is in session from January 8 through May 27.

-So far, there have been over 1,000 bills filed and counting.
-We’ve read them ALL so that you don’t have to, and narrowed them down to the bills we feel are most relevant to the progressive movement.
+With thousands of bills filed by Texas lawmakers, it can be hard to keep up.
+Fortunately, we’ve read them ALL so that you don’t have to, and narrowed them down to the bills we feel are most relevant to the progressive movement.
 Some of these bills we support, and others, we staunchly oppose.

-The deadline to file bills is March 8.
-As more bills are added to the docket, we will continue to update our list.
+The deadline to file bills was March 8.
+As the session progresses, we will continue to update our list.